elapouya/python-nagios-helpers/docs/howto.rst

    #!/usr/bin/python

-The first line tell what interpreter to run the script with.
+The first line tell what python interpreter have to run the script.
 Above we supposed that naghelp has been install system-wide.
 But may be, you are using ``virtualenv``, in such a case, you should use the correct interpreter, when activated run ``which python`` to see where it is, modify the first line then::

    #!/home/myproject/myvenv/bin/python

-If you are using buildout, replace is by a customized python interpreter, to do so, have a ``/home/myproject/buildout.cfg`` about like that::
+If you are using buildout, replace this by a customized python interpreter, to do so, have a ``/home/myproject/buildout.cfg`` about like that::

    [buildout]